Pacific Sunwear of California Inc. (PSUN:US), which made surf and skate styles cool for millions of U.S. teens, is trying to avoid a wipeout.

 “We truly believe we can stand out through our on-trend and distinctive apparel, our unique mix of brands and the emotional connection we’re once again establishing with customers with our Golden State of Mind positioning,” Schoenfeld said in a telephone interview, referring to a new marketing campaign playing up PacSun’s California heritage.

 Founded in 1982, PacSun introduced once-obscure skater and snowboarding brands to mall-shopping teens.
 Sales peaked at $1.44 billion in 2007.
-Revenue has declined (PSUN) every year since to $833.8 million in the year ended Jan.
+Revenue has declined (PSUN:US) every year since to $833.8 million in the year ended Jan.
 28, and the retailer is closing stores.
 By the end of this fiscal year, PacSun will have as few as 620 stores, about half the number it once had.
 To help pay for the store closings, PacSun got a $60 million loan from private-equity firm Golden Gate Capital in December.

 Former CEO Sally Kasaks, who led PacSun from October 2006 to June 2009, spearheaded a shift to higher-margin private label lines, reducing brand assortment and cutting footwear out of stores to compete with other mall-based retailers.
 The strategy, made more difficult by the onset of the recession and a drop in consumer spending, failed to resonate with teens who craved action sports brands and shoes, as well as junior girls who could find a bigger variety of cheap fashion elsewhere.